SandhyaReddy54/quick-commerce-excel-analytics-dashboard/README.md

 # 📦 Quick-Commerce Operations Dashboard (Excel)
 ## 📌 Project Overview

-This project is an exploratory operational analytics case study built using Microsoft Excel( using Power Query, Pivot Tables, and the Data Model), focusing on understanding revenue drivers, demand patterns, payment success, and customer experience in a quick-commerce (instant grocery delivery) context.
+This project presents an end-to-end exploratory analytics case study built entirely in Microsoft Excel, focused on analyzing quick-commerce operations such as revenue performance, order behavior, payment success, and customer experience.

+Using Power Query, the Excel Data Model, Pivot Tables, and interactive dashboards, raw multi-table transactional data was transformed into actionable operational insights to support data-driven decision-making.

 ## 🎯 Objectives